Somme wreath gesture shows I’ll be a first minister for all, says O’Neill

 It saw the 36th Ulster Division and the 16th Irish Division, representing the two main traditions from the north of Ireland, distinguish themselves, but at a great cost.

-The battle has assumed major symbolic significance for the unionist community in Northern Ireland.
+The battle has assumed major symbolic significance for unionists in Northern Ireland.

 “I said throughout the election campaign that I wanted to be a first minister for all and I hope that today’s attendance and the laying of a wreath is actually a demonstration of someone who wants to work for all in our community,” Ms O’Neill told reporters on Friday.